 • Jesus knew that the temple would be destroyed in AD70 and therefore submission to this tax was only temporary.
 Jesus lay down his rights as the Son of God, knowing that in due time his identity as the true Son would be revealed, making his submission to earthly authority temporary.

-• The supernatural means by which Peter was to pay the tax confirmed to him Jesus’ identity.
+• The supernatural means by which Peter was able to pay the tax confirmed to him Jesus’ identity.
 A day or two earlier at the transfiguration, Peter had heard the audible voice of God announcing, “This is my Son, whom I love; with him I am well pleased.
 Listen to him!”
-(Matthew 17:5) Peter might not have been surprised to find a coin in a net full of fish, one of them having swallowed a shiny coin.
+(Matthew 17:5) When Jesus gave him these fishing instructions, he listened.
+Peter might not have been surprised to find a coin in a net full of fish, one of them having swallowed a shiny coin.
 But what’s the chance that a single fish, on a single hook, would produce the exact amount for both to pay their taxes?
 Evidence was mounting to confirm to Peter who Jesus was.

-• Peter must also submit to paying this tax, and Jesus made provision for that.
+• Peter was also obligated to pay this tax, and Jesus made provision for him also.

-• For his future life and ministry, Peter would need Jesus’ example of being so secure in who he was, that for the sake of the kingdom, he was able to live this temporary life in humility and submission to ruling authorities.
+• For his future life and ministry, Peter would need Jesus’ example of being so secure in who he was, that for the sake of the kingdom, he would be able to live this temporary life in humility and submission to ruling authorities.

 Application for us: